docker/docs/overview.md

 ## Image management

-Docker UCP can be installed on-premises, or on a virtual private cloud.
+Docker Trusted Registry can be installed on-premises, or on a virtual private cloud.
 And with it, you can store your Docker images securely, behind your firewall.

 ![](images/overview-1.png)